 AL is to AM as AM is to AD.

 These are the same relationships and triangles we saw in the pentagon.

 Although we have a lot of information, we still

 haven't proven the following:

-Is AM = MO?
-We have shown triangles ALO and DMO are congruent, but not isoscles.
+Is AM = AO?
+We have shown that triangles ALO and DMO are congruent, but not that triangle AMO is isoscles.

 But this is easily proven, because we know that LM is to MO as CB is to CO, which we have seen, is the division into Mean and Extreme Ratio..